mapattacker/datascience/evaluation.rst

 ------------------

 Takes more time and computation to use k-fold, but well worth the cost.
-By default, sklean uses stratified k-fold cross validation.
+By default, sklearn uses stratified k-fold cross validation.
 Another type is 'leave one out' cross-validation.

 The mean of the final scores among each k model is the most generalised output.
 This output can be compared to different model results for comparison.